nicholasohjj/awesome-cs-courses/README.md

 - [CS 374 – Algorithms & Models of Computation](https://courses.engr.illinois.edu/cs498374/sp2015/) - Covers fundamental tools and techniques from theoretical computer science, including design and analysis of algorithms, formal languages and automata, computability, and complexity, with a strong focus on clear technical communication. 🎥 💻 📝
 - [CS 3110 – Data Structures and Functional Programming](http://www.cs.cornell.edu/courses/CS3110/2014fa/) - Third programming course in the Computer Science curriculum, helping students become excellent programmers and software designers who can design and implement software that is elegant, efficient, and correct. 💻 📝 📚
 - [CS 3220 – Introduction to Scientific Computing](http://www.cs.cornell.edu/~bindel/class/cs3220-s12/) - One-semester survey course introducing numerical methods for solving linear and nonlinear equations, interpolating data, computing integrals, and solving differential equations. 💻 📝 📚
-- [CS 4300 – Information Retrieval (Fall 2013)](http://www.cs.cornell.edu/courses/CS4300/2013fa/) - Studies methods used to search for and discover information in large-scale systems, with emphasis on information retrieval applied to textual materials, including techniques for searching, browsing, and filtering information. 💻 📝 📚
 - [CS 4810 – Introduction to Theory of Computing](https://www.dsteurer.org/toc13/) - Undergraduate course providing a broad introduction to the mathematical foundations of computer science, examining basic computational models, especially Turing machines, to understand what problems can or cannot be solved. 💻 📝 📚
 - [CS 6810 – Theory of Computing](https://complexity16.dsteurer.org/) - Graduate course giving a broad introduction to complexity theory, including classical results and recent developments, with a theme of combinatorial constructions with random-like properties. 💻 📝 📚
 - [6.045 – Great Ideas in Theoretical Computer Science](https://people.csail.mit.edu/rrw/6.045-2020/) - Challenging introduction to central ideas of theoretical computer science, progressing through finite automata, circuits and decision trees, Turing machines and computability, efficient algorithms, P versus NP, NP-completeness, randomness, cryptography, computational learning theory, and quantum computing. 📝 🎥 📚